 1160 Old Furnace Road, Boiling Springs, SC

-Miracle Park, a portion of North Spartanburg Park, is a fully accessible playground
+Miracle Park, a portion of North Spartanburg Park, is a fully accessible playground that features a soft-surface, packed mulch playground, ramps to accessible play features, and a rubberized wheelchair-accessible baseball field.

 Is there a great resource for families that we missed?
 Let us know in the comments!